As suggested in today’s task on the Writing 101 Course we are supposed to write about finding something.

 What a shock it was for me to realise that the owner of this Toy Museum was the lost hairdresser Erik.
 He had spotted me talking on the phone and had decided to open that day.

-That meeting healed some of the wounds I had got leaving my job as a health visitor and after he had shown me everything he found some nice old things from my childhood that he would sell to me.
+That meeting healed some of the wounds I had got leaving my job as a health visitor and after he had shown me everything he found some beautiful old things from the time of my childhood that he would sell to me.
 I have been there once more and how lovely it is to have found this former hairdresser again.